 America's Blues (2015)

+Professor Chris Killmer selected America's Blues for inclusion in The Whole Staircase Film Series.
 When asked why he selected this film to screen, Professor Killmer explained, "I’ve been a musician for 25 years and, in my mind, the blues have been in many ways the ‘master key’ of most genres of American popular music (including jazz, country, R&B, rock & roll, and even hip-hop) for over a century.
 This documentary digs into the origins and history of the blues, as well as its influence on other musical genres and on culture in general.
 In telling this story, it also connects to many important aspects of African American history and shows how blues artists were able to take a lot of the pain and hardship they experienced and turn those experiences and emotions into a unique and powerful musical genre that’s had a huge impact on the whole world."

 Chris Killmer received his Master's degree from the University of Tennessee and joined the SJR State faculty in 2007.

 Members of the Race Issues Study Circle will be in attendance.

 "America's Blues is a feature length documentary that explores the tremendous impact that Blues Music has had on our society, popular culture, and the entertainment industry.
 This film not only honors Blues Music and Musicians by showing how it has impacted every form of popular American Music, but also the influence it has had on art, literature, film, fashion, sexuality and more.
 Through interviews with musicians, historians, professionals and activists, a compelling story of the music's significant historical contribution unfolds.
 If music were a color, it would be Blue!" - vendor's summary

 Licensed through Films on Demand (title 111622).

 Books and eBooks at the SJR State Library